-Firstly the patient is scanned by the vascular technologist with a duplex ultrasound
+Firstly the patient is scanned by the Clinical Vascular Scientist with a duplex ultrasound

 Under aseptic conditions, the professional performing the injections then mixes up the foam ready for injection.
 This is often performed using the Tessari method although other techniques have been described and invented.
 In essence, one unit of the liquid sclerosant is put into one syringe.
 In the second syringe, four units of gas are prepared to be mixed with the first syringe.
 This gas should always be either carbon dioxide or a mixture of carbon dioxide and oxygen.
 Air should not be used because of the risk of nitrogen in the air travelling through the heart to the brain.

 The two syringes are linked together usually through a three-way tap but other devices have been used to connect the two syringes.